cswartzvi/hamilton/contrib/docs/docs/README.md

 Assumptions:

-1. You are familiar with Hamilton and have it installed.
-If not, take [15 minutes to learn Hamilton in your browser](https://www.tryhamilton.dev/) and then `pip install sf-hamilton` to get started.
+1. You are familiar with Apache Hamilton and have it installed.
+If not, take [15 minutes to learn Apache Hamilton in your browser](https://www.tryhamilton.dev/) and then `pip install sf-hamilton` to get started.
-Come back here when you're ready to use Hamilton.
+Come back here when you're ready to use Apache Hamilton.
 2. You have the requisite python dependencies installed on your system.
 You'll get import errors if you don't.
 Don't know what you need?
 Scroll to the bottom of a dataflow to find the requirements.
 We're working on convenience functions to help!

-For more extensive documentation, please see [Hamilton User Contrib documentation](https://hamilton.dagworks.io).
+For more extensive documentation, please see [Apache Hamilton User Contrib documentation](https://hamilton.apache.org).

 ### Dynamic installation
 Here we dynamically download the dataflow from the internet and execute it.
 This is useful for quickly